-Of course there are some exceptions, like housing for example.
-I pay $296 per month for a studio apartment with kitchen in the center of Boracay.
-Elsewhere in the Philippines you can find housing for less…
+Of course, there are some exceptions, like housing, for example.
+I pay $296 monthly for a studio apartment with a kitchen in the centre of Boracay.
+Elsewhere in the Philippines, you can find housing for less…

 How do you make a living?

 I make a living online with lead generation in the US market.
 There’s not really much to tell about that except that it’s fine with the immigration authorities.